Alexcoghlan98/INDE502-UmmmAhhh/README.md

 Over the past eight weeks I have been writing and editing code so that I can successfully create the application that I researched and designed in the previous module.
-Some parts have been a struggle but at the same time has been very rewarding when my code worked in the different areas of my code.
+Some parts have been a struggle but at the same time has been very rewarding when my code worked in the different areas of my code and I feel like this module has been fun to do yet very challenging at times.